 You can opt-out from having your confidential data (i.e. data that can identify you) being used for purposes beyond direct care, such as research and planning.
-To do this, you can check or change your preferences at www.nhs.uk/your-nhs-data-matters on-line and read the information and follow the instructions if you wish to opt out.
+To do this, you can check or change your preferences at www.nhs.uk/your-nhs-data-matters on-line and follow the instructions if you wish to opt out.
 This opt-out is recorded against your NHS number on the NHS 'spine'.